deepakrathod77/URL_Scrapper/README.md

 2. Scrapy
 3. Pymongo/Mongodb

-# To run this Scrapper use command - $ scrapy crawl Scraping_URL
+To run this Scrapper use command - $ scrapy crawl Scraping_URL

-# To create new scraper, use command - $ scrapy startproject projectname.
+To create new scrapper, use command - $ scrapy startproject projectname.
 For example: $ scrapy startproject Scrap_url